Coraface/Coraface/README.md

 - 👋 Hi, I’m Chris Chorafas.
-- 👀 I’m interested in software engineering and backend development.
+- 👀 I’m interested in software engineering, backend development and devOps.
-- 🌱 I’m currently looking for a Java developer job.
+- 🌱 I’m currently working as an Alten Software Developer Contractor in Amadeus.
-- 💞️ I’m looking to collaborate on developing an app.
+- 💞️ I’m looking to collaborate on developing an interesting app.
 - 📫 How to reach me : https://linktr.ee/cchorafas

 <!---